VoIP offers businesses cheaper connectivity worldwide and offers additional features. Landline use is rapidly declining.

 - Eliminate phone wiring.
 An IP telephone system allows you to connect hardware IP phones directly to a standard computer network port.
 Software phones can be installed directly on your PC.

 - Multiple locations in one.
-With multiple phone systems, there is obvious increased support costs, not to mention the increased software/hardware maintenance.
+With multiple phone systems, there are obvious increased support costs, not to mention the increased software/hardware maintenance.

 With VoIP, each location has a connection to the “cloud”, where voice traffic is routed.